Gardening Houseplants Houseplant Care

 The Spruce / Leticia Almeida

 1. Fill the planter with water up to just below the top of the planter.
 Leave it for about 10 minutes, so it gets saturated.
-Allow the water to drain out completely.
-Don't let it sit longer than that.
-Make sure the entire pot gets water evenly.
-Water orchids in bark usually every four to 10 days, depending on the plant and how fast the bark dries out.
+Allow the water to drain out completely, but don't let it sit longer.
+Make sure the entire pot is saturated evenly.
+Water orchids in bark every four to 10 days, depending on the plant and how fast the bark dries out.

 2. Feel the weight of the container; it will be heavy.
 Feel the difference between a freshly watered plant and one that has gone without water for a few days.
-As the potting mixture dries out, the planter gets lighter.
-The weight of the pot is an indicator of whether your plant needs water or not.
+A lighter weight pot is an indicator that your plant needs water.
 Also, you can stick your finger down into the bark—go about two inches—if it's dry two inches down, it's ready for water.

 3. Change orchid bark when roots grow over the edge of the container, or it begins to disintegrate and get mushy—usually every two years.